-Peanuts and pistachios can be served still in the shell.
+Peanuts and pistachios are often served still in the shell.
 Walnuts are a little labor-intensive to shell and the other nuts are best suited to machine selling.

 Eat a Variety of Nuts

-Most people have barely scratched the surface when it comes to trying the wide variety of nuts available: almonds, pistachios, hazelnuts, pine nuts, pecans, cashews, and Macadamia nuts are all delicious.
-And a couple others—walnuts and Brazil nuts—deserve special mention for nutritional reasons.
+If you’re looking to eat more vegan foods, you should definitely try the wide variety of nuts available.
+Two nuts in particular—walnuts and Brazil nuts—deserve special mention for nutritional reasons.
 Walnuts are one of the few rich plant-based sources of Omega 3s.
 And Brazil nuts are one of very few foods that contain significant amounts of selenium, an essential trace mineral.

-And of course there are also peanuts, which aren’t actually a nut at all but a legume.
-Happily, as it turns out, peanuts appear to have the very same health benefits as actual tree nuts.
-What’s more, peanuts are generally less than half the price of even the cheapest nut varieties.
+And of course there are also peanuts, which aren’t actually a but a legume closely related to green peas.
+Happily, peanuts appear to have the very same health benefits as actual tree nuts.
 When buying peanuts, choose organic.
-Farmers often grow conventionally-grown peanuts in rotation with cotton—a crop commonly doused with pesticides.
+Farmers often plant conventionally-grown peanuts in rotation with cotton—a crop commonly doused with loads of pesticides.

 The Best Ways to Buy Nuts